 Seawheeze Half Marathon Verdict

 My final verdict is that SEAWHEEZE IS FAB!
 I’d happily run it again, and definitely recommend it.
-The course is fast and relatively flat, so it would make a great first half marathon, and with a weekend full of race related events, it is the ultimate racecation.
+The course is fast and relatively flat, so it makes for a great first half marathon, and with a weekend full of race related events, it is the ultimate racecation.

 If you found this review useful, please SHARE AND PIN for future reference.